aliceC119/drf-api-circle/README.md

 This API is built to integrate smoothly with a React frontend, ensuring a seamless experience for users who want to connect and engage with each other.

 + The deployed API is available [here](https://drf-api-circle-320cd30d1665.herokuapp.com/)
-+ The deployed React project is accessible [here](https://circle-ppt5-a39096a720ce.herokuapp.com/)
 + The GitHub repository for the associated Frontend can be found [here](https://github.com/aliceC119/circle)

 ## Key Apps